soylentOrange/sdarr/README.md

 ### Standard SDAR-algorithm

-A basic example of using `sdarr()` on a synthetic data set, which is based on the properties of aluminium (Al 6060 T66) as given in the [Metallic Material Properties Development and Standardization (MMPDS) Handbook](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB2003106632.xhtml).
+A basic example of using `sdar()` on a synthetic data set, which is based on the properties of aluminium (Al 6060 T66) as given in the [Metallic Material Properties Development and Standardization (MMPDS) Handbook](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB2003106632.xhtml).
 A toe-region and a non-zero intercept are added to make the test data less boring.

-`sdarr()` analyzes the data and will give a small report as a message.
+`sdar()` analyzes the data and will give a small report as a message.
 It should confirm the Young’s-modulus of 68 GPa and an intercept of 10 MPa.
 To make use of multi-core processing, configure [furrr](https://furrr.futureverse.org/) to use a multisession strategy.

 ``` r